purdue-cs193-fall-2019/homework-1-19erichards/index.md

 ### Jekyll Themes

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/kalutes/CS193_Fall18_Lab1/settings).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file .
+The name of this theme is saved in the Jekyll `_config.yml` configuration file.

 ### Support or Contact